 Students will find on CANVAS a profile for each COURSE for that phase.
 The instructor will upload copies of the course syllabi, handouts, assignment instructions, course guides, videos and other items.
+Student can monitor their grades and attendance.
 Students may view and / or download these materials to their own devices.